k2view-academy/K2View-Academy/articles/18_fabric_cdc/01_change_data_capture_overview.md

 - Each CDC message is sent to Kafka.
 Each CDC consumer has its own Kafka topic.

-- The Fabric CDC_TRANSACTION_CONSUMER job consumes the Search topic from Kafka and updates Elasticsearch.
+- The Fabric CDC_TRANSACTION_CONSUMER job consumes the **search** topic from Kafka and updates Elasticsearch.
 Other consumers must create their own consumer processes to consume Kafka CDC messages.

 Note that publication of CDC changes must be [predefined](05_cdc_consumers_implementation.md) in the Fabric Studio.
 When defining an LU in the Fabric Studio, selected LU table columns can be set to publish CDC messages each time they are updated.